 When it comes to sexual orientation and gender identity, it can be difficult to figure out who needs what to have safe and fun sex.

-To determine what someone's needs are, look at behaviour rather than at someone's identity.
+To determine what someone's needs are, look at behavior rather than at someone's identity.

 So, for example, a woman who identifies as lesbian but still occasionally has sex with male partners shouldn't just get information on how to be safe with female partners, but also on condoms to prevent STDs and methods to avoid unintended pregnancy.